Hantavirus: Keeping Rodent Numbers DownSkip to the navigation

 - Spray dead rodents, their nests, and droppings with a household disinfectant, such as Lysol, or a freshly made dilute bleach solution.
-You can make a bleach solution by adding 1 part bleach to 10 parts water [for example, add 1 cup (237 mL) bleach to 10 cups (2.4 L) of water].
+To dilute household bleach, follow the directions on the label.
 Place dead rodents in plastic bags.
 Clean up droppings or nest materials with paper towels or rags and place them in plastic bags.
 Seal each bag before throwing it away in the garbage.

 - If you use a spring-loaded snap trap, you can clean an empty trap by pouring very hot water on it.